Zweih/qp/README.md

 you can find installation instructions [here](#installation).

-`qp` supports querying and sorting for install date, package name, install reason (explicit/dependency), size on disk, reverse dependencies (required by), dependencies, validation, description, replacements, conflicts, provisions, build date, packager, package type and more. check [usage](#usage) for all available options.
+`qp` supports querying and sorting for install date, package name, install reason (explicit/dependency), size on disk, reverse dependencies (required by), dependencies, validation, description, replacements, conflicts, provisions, build date, packager, optional dependencies, reverse optional dependencies (optional for), package type and more. check [usage](#usage) for all available options.

 ![qp logo | query packages logo](https://gistcdn.githack.com/Zweih/9009d5c74eab8a5515a8a64a0495df32/raw/ef8a8ac3655fd3dee24494a3403867919d806b63/qp-logo_clean.svg)